-The other day my toddler woke up grumpy, and when I say grumpy, I mean scream-the-house-down-for-30-nerve-racking-minutes grumpy!
+The other day, my toddler woke up grumpy.
+And when I say grumpy, I mean scream-the-house-down-for-30-nerve-wracking-minutes grumpy!

 And so, I did what seemed to be the only option left to me – I yelled right back at my toddler.